2024 Chicago White Sox season

 On August 8, the White Sox dismissed manager Pedro Grifol after the team fell to 28–89, finishing his managing career at 89–190.
 On that same day, the team appointed Grady Sizemore as the interim manager.

 On August 17, with their loss to the Houston Astros, the White Sox became the first team to be eliminated from playoff contention in 2024.
-This surpassed the 2018 Baltimore Orioles for the earliest playoff exit since the divisional era began in 1969.
+This surpassed the 2018 Baltimore Orioles for the earliest clinch of missing the playoffs since the divisional era began in 1969.
 Eight days later, on August 25, the White Sox became the fastest team since the 1916 Philadelphia Athletics to lose 100 games in a season when they lost to their division rival Detroit Tigers, dropping them to 31–100.

 The team set a new franchise record for losses when they lost their 107th game of the season on September 1 to the New York Mets.
 With this loss, the White Sox had their first 0–10 homestand in franchise history and became the first team since the 1965 Mets to have three losing streaks of at least ten games.
 The 0–10 homestand was part of a franchise record 16 straight home losses.
 It was also part of a 12-game losing streak.

+After their 118th loss to the San Diego Padres on September 20, the 2024 White Sox would join the 2003 Tigers as the only American League teams to lose at least 118 games.
+That loss also ensured the White Sox would lose at least once against all 29 of the other MLB teams in one season, making them the first team in MLB history to suffer this fate.